iangray001/Eventual/README.md

 Eventual is a service that helps [BetterTouchTool](https://folivora.ai/) (BTT) to display a wider range of information on the touch bar of recent Macbook Pros.
 Unlike solutions which involve BTT repeatedly running scripts, Eventual subscribes to the appropriate native macOS frameworks so that polling is not required.
 Updates are only pushed when something has changed, ensuring that battery impact is minimal.

-Eventual is heavily inspired by the work by [Andrew Chidden](https://github.com/andrewchidden/btt-services).
-Unlike Andrew's controllers, Eventual has more features, more options to customise its functionality, and it passes data directly to BTT via `http`, rather than using temporary files.

 Eventual can do the following:

 * Display upcoming calendar events on the touch bar.
 Multiple calendars are supported, with many different display styles and options.